There are very few, if any, estate agencies that can claim to be in their third century of business.

 One of at least 8 William Helmore’s!
 He joined the firm in the mid 1800s, dealing with the sale of properties, farms & land from his premises in Newton St Cyres.
 His most prestigious sale was Cowley Place Estate near Exeter which sold for £6000 following the death of its owner Joseph Sheppard in 1866.
 This was a considerable sum in those days!

 In 1876, Frederick John Helmore, probably the most legendary of them all, moved the business from Newton St Cyres to Crediton.
 He was an absolute character, known locally as the “pride of Kirton”, and famed for his practical jokes.

-One of his most memorable pranks happened when he was returning from a day at Exeter Market in Frank Bourne’s Hansom cab.
-As they arrived back into Crediton, Frederick John hopped off the back of the horse-drawn cab (unbeknown to the driver).
-He ran up Park Road, along Dean Street, and into his office in Union Road.
-Frank arrived some minutes later only to find Frederick John standing in his door looking rather smug.
-“Surely it can’t be you, maister – you’m still in me cab!” exclaimed poor old Frank!
+One of Frederick’s most memorable pranks was when returning from a day spent at Exeter Market in Frank Bourne’s Hansom cab.
+Upon arriving in Crediton, he hopped off the horse drawn carriage behind Frank, sprinted up Park Road, Along Dean Street and bolted straight into his office on Union Road.
+Frank, oblivious, arrived shortly after, only to find Frederick stood in his office doorway looking rather smug.
+“Surely ‘tisn’t you maister, you’m still in me cab!” – poor old Frank!

 Following WW1, Frederick’s son Bert joined the business.
 He was another character whom many have fond memories of.
 He was a kindhearted chap, and quite often knocked down the odd washstand or trinket for a shilling, to those in need at one of his furniture auctions.